timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 88-MILITARY FAMILY PROGRAMS AND MILITARY CHILD CARE/SUBCHAPTER I-MILITARY FAMILY PROGRAMS.md

   * (B) A description of the actions being taken, or planned, to address such gaps, including any plans developed under subsection (c)(4).

+  * (C) With respect to the Extended Care Health Option program under section 1079(d) of this title—

+    * (i) the utilization rates of services under such program by eligible dependents (as such term is defined in such section) during the prior year;

+    * (ii) a description of gaps in such services, as ascertained by the Secretary from information provided by families of eligible dependents;

+    * (iii) an assessment of factors that prevent knowledge of and access to such program, including a discussion of actions the Secretary may take to address these factors; and

+    * (iv) an assessment of the average wait time for an eligible dependent enrolled in the program to access alternative health coverage for a qualifying condition (as such term is defined in such section), including a discussion of any adverse health outcomes associated with such wait.

-  * (C) Such recommendations for legislative action as the Secretary considers appropriate to provide for the continuous improvement of support and services for military families with special needs.
+  * (D) Such recommendations for legislative action as the Secretary considers appropriate to provide for the continuous improvement of support and services for military families with special needs.

 * (h) MILITARY FAMILY WITH SPECIAL NEEDS.—For purposes of this section, a military family with special needs is any military family with one or more members who has a medical or educational special need (as defined by the Secretary in regulations for purposes of this section), including a condition covered by the Extended Health Care Option Program under section 1079f of this title.